 The city argued that under private ownership the system leaked so badly that it lost half of the water flowing through its pipes—and that during Carlyle’s three-year tenure its investors received millions in dividends, paid for by Missoula ratepayers.

-This story was produced by InquireFirst, a San Diego, CA non-profit news organization, with support from the McGraw Center for Business Journalism at the CUNY Graduate School of Journalism.
+This story was produced by InquireFirst, a San Diego, Calif. non-profit news organization, with support from the McGraw Center for Business Journalism at the CUNY Graduate School of Journalism and the Fund for Investigative Journalism.
 InquireFirst's Danielle Cervantes and Jennifer Lu contributed to the reporting.

 The story and the accompanying graphic have been updated to include new data about water privatization in the United States.